 Done in collaboration with Maryland Mathematics Engineering Science Achievement (MESA) and Johns Hopkins Applied Physics Laboratory, MESA day is one of the primary recurring USNA STEM events that Navy Rockets has participated in.
 MESA day is a full day of involved activities that keep elementary students from local counties and Baltimore City involved and interested in STEM related activities.
 Along with a plethora of age-appropriate interactive activities in different STEM areas, groups are encouraged to participate in a mini engineering design competition.
 Navy Rockets’ involvement in MESA day would consist of creating aerospace specific activities that will keep the students engaged and attentive.
 MESA day occurs monthly.

-Team Lead Zach Lewis helps a student construct a catapault constructed of popsticle sticks and rubber bands.
+Team Lead Zach Lewis helps a student construct a catapult constructed of popsicle sticks and rubber bands.

 Avionics Specialist Andrew Gomez engages in a hands-on activity with aspiring future engineers and scientists.